Is It Hard to Get 655 on the GMAT?

 One reason is that it allows us to focus on one topic’s set of concepts and strategies at a time.
 By focusing on one set of concepts and strategies at a time, we can learn and understand them well.

 To master a topic, we first learn the concepts and GMAT strategies involved in that topic.
 Then, we practice by answering questions involving that topic untimed until we’re getting them correct consistently.
-Finally, we work on answering questions involving that topic faster until we’re answering them correctly at test pace.
+Finally, we work on answering questions involving that topic faster until we’re answering them correctly at the test pace.
 Then, we move on to the next topic and do the same thing.

 TTP PRO TIP: